Getting Started

 Cleanup

-If you no longer need the Dev Container and want to cleanup, you can
+If you no longer need the Dev Container and want to cleanup, you can:

 1. Click the Dev Container connection status box in the bottom left corner of VS Code